Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📊 Data Analytics Portfolio – Julie Lorenzen - Financial Analyst
-Portfolio of data analysis work using **Excel, Power BI and SQL Server** focused on data analysis, dashboards, and business insights.
+Portfolio of data analysis work using **Power BI, SQL Server and Excel** focused on data analysis, dashboards, and business insights.

 ### ⚙️ About Me
-I have a background in **accounting and finance**, with many years of experience using **Excel**.
+I have a background in **accounting and finance** with extensive experience using **Excel**.
 Also, I use **Power BI and SQL Server** to build stronger data analysis, reporting, and visualization.